-The appeal must be made in writing, must set forth one or more of the bases outlined above, and must be submitted within five business days of the date of the final written decision.
-The appeal should be made to the institution's President or their designee.
+The appeal must be made in writing, and must set forth one or more of the bases outlined above, and must be submitted within five business days of the date of the final written decision.
+The appeal should be made to the institution's Vice President for Student Affairs or their designee.